Plan a client migration strategy in Configuration Manager

 To upgrade or reassign clients from a source site to a destination site, you can use any client deployment method that is supported for deploying clients in the destination hierarchy.
 Typical client deployment methods include client push installation, software distribution, Group Policy, and software update-based client installation.
 For more information, see Client installation methods.

 Ensure that the device that runs the client software in the source hierarchy meets the minimum hardware requirements and runs an operating system that is supported by the version of Configuration Manager in the destination hierarchy.

 Before you migrate a client, run a migration job to migrate the information that the client will use in the destination hierarchy.

 Clients that upgrade retain their run history for deployments.
 This prevents deployments from rerunning unnecessarily in the destination hierarchy.

 For Configuration Manager 2007 clients, advertisement run history is retained.

-For clients from System Center 2012 Configuration Manager or System Center Configuration Manager, deployment run history is retained.
+For clients from System Center 2012 Configuration Manager or Configuration Manager current branch, deployment run history is retained.